 Your calendar is not killing your meetings.
 It's killing your health.

-Why I built FitDots — and why it's launching on Product Hunt this Tuesday.
+Why I built FitDots — and why it's launching on Product Hunt.

 Fernando Olivares